nekr0z/linux-on-huawei-matebook-13-2019/README.md

 I am running Debian on the more simple MateBook 13 variant, model Wright-W19.
 This repository documents what works and what does not.

+[Reportedly](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/issues/21), it also holds true for at least one 2020 Huawei Matebook 13 (AMD Ryzen 5 3500) running Elementary OS.

 If you like this page and want it to get even better and more useful, feel free to contribute issues and pull requests, or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z).

 ## Linux Support Matrix